Skip to main content

 3. Noncompetitive pricing practices between firms or between affiliated companies

-4. Noncompetitive awards to consultants that are on retainer contracts
+4. Noncompetitive contracts to consultants that are on retainer contracts

 5. Organizational conflicts of interest

-6. Specifying only a brand name product, instead of allowing an equal product to be offered and describing the performance or other relevant requirement of the procurement
+6. Specifying only a brand name product, instead of allowing an equal product to be offered and describing the performance or other relevant requirements of the procurement

 7. Any arbitrary action in the procurement process